zohidjon-m/Movie-Ticket-Booking-System/README.md

 Admin: 1. can add Movies to the Database
        2. can display booked tickets
        3. can calculate total revenue
-       4. can generating Sales Report
+       4. can generate Sales Report
        5. can exit the program